 Guides and Directories

-Legislative processes vary from state to state, so an important first step in studying legislative action is to learn the procedures for a particular jurisdiction.
 Most states publish introductory guides to the legislative process, including charts showing how bills become laws.
 Many of these guides are also available on state legislature Web sites.
-Florida's site (http://www.leg.state.fl.us/ ) includes an extensive "Citizen's Guide" providing a thorough introduction to the work of its legislature.
+Some leading sources are:

 Information on pending bills in state legislatures is available through a number of electronic sources.
 Because access to up-to-date information in this area is essential, print resources are generally unsatisfactory and Internet dissemination has dramatically changed research processes.